Skip to content

 scale_function: Callable[..., VideoNode]

-Scale function called internally when scaling
+Scale function called internally when performing scaling operations.

 scaler instance-attribute